 What is Permaculture, anyway?

-Permaculture is a design system with principles that can be applied individually and collectively.
+Permaculture is an ecological design system with principles that can be applied individually and collectively.
 Practiced by indigenous peoples for tens of thousands of years, the term permaculture was coined by two Australian gardeners in the 1970s.
 It stands for both 'permanent agriculture' and for 'permanent culture'.

-It involves sustainable ways of engaging and interacting with the natural world, within your family system, inside your close relationships, as you pursue a career, and how you give back to your community.
+It involves three key ethics: People Care, Earth Care and Fair Share.
+Permaculture is site and community specific, while we share ideas and practices around the world, we always begin on the street we live.
+As opposed to industrialized agriculture, permaculture balances humans getting their needs met, with all other species and ecosystems always receiving what they need.
+It provides more sustainable ways of engaging and interacting with the natural world, within your family system, inside your close relationships, as you pursue a career, and how you give back to your community.
 There's no strict dogma, but those who practice permaculture in their lives (and in their gardens) tend to follow the following 12 principles:

 1. Observe, then interact.
 So often our society encourages us to 'jump right in', but often we miss crucial details.

 2. Design from pattern to details.
-Start with the big picture in mind, then fill in the blanks.
+Begin with the big picture in mind, then allow the details to gradually emerge.

 3. Use small, slow solutions.
-Take one small action, observe, then slowly scale what's successful.
+Take one small action, observe the results, then slowly scale what's working holistically.

 4. Catch and store energy.
 Collect resources when they are abundant and preserve them for a later time.